 To wire money to a vendor or other recipient through a bank-to-bank transfer, you’ll need to acquire your bank account number, as well as the recipient’s name, bank account number and routing number.
 You’ll also need the recipient’s bank’s name and address.
 If transferring money internationally, you may need to ask the recipient for a SWIFT code, or a code provided by a similar network.
 You and your recipient shouldn’t hesitate to contact representatives from your respective banks.

-Funds and be wire transferred online, over the phone, , or in person at a bank.
+Funds can be wire transferred online, over the phone, or in person at a bank.
 Be sure to provide your financial institution with detailed instructions including the amount to be transferred.
 The process may vary if utilizing a non-bank money transfer service such as National Processing or Bill.com, so be sure to familiarize yourself with your institution's methods and processes.

 Wire transfers are typically final once the recipient’s bank accepts the transfer and has received the funds.
 It’s very difficult to reverse the process at this point, however there are a few exceptions.